aghilann/aghilann/README.md

 - 🔭 I’m currently at Intuit as SWE Intern.

-- 🌱 I’m currently trying to finish my exams.
+- 🌱 I’m currently learning about AWS and Distributed Systems.

 - 👨‍💻 All of my projects are available on my **[GitHub](https://github.com/aghilann/)**
 - 💬 Ask me about **Cloud, React and TS**